brillout/handli/readme.md

 without showing the UI-blocking modal.

 Alternatively to `timeout`, you can provide `timeoutInternet` and/or `timeoutServer`:
- - If the user as a slow internet connection and if a request doesn't get a response after `timeoutInternet`, then Handli shows the UI-blocking modal.
+ - If the user's internet connection is slow and if a request doesn't get a response after `timeoutInternet`, then Handli shows the UI-blocking modal.
- - If the user doesn't have a slow internet connection and if a request doesn't get a response after `timeoutServer`, then Handli shows the UI-blocking modal.
+ - If the user's internet connection isn't slow and if a request doesn't get a response after `timeoutServer`, then Handli shows the UI-blocking modal.